salehhamadeh/salehhamadeh.github.io/blog-source/_posts/2014-09-06-AgileAndSoftwareDevelopers.md

 categories: [programming]
 ---

 In the last three decades, software development has undergone a drastic change.
 Computer science started out as a mix of discrete mathematics and electrical engineering.
 As more people bought personal computers, most businesses sold their software for fixed prices.
 Nowadays, businesses are more user-oriented than product-oriented, and most of them depend on a steady flow of income, such as a subscription fees, rather than a fixed price.
-Throughout the proccess, offices transitioned from cubicles to open spaces, programmers from hobbyists to professionals, and products from executable programs to web applications.
+Throughout the process, offices transitioned from cubicles to open spaces, programmers from hobbyists to professionals, and products from executable programs to web applications.
 Two major changes fostered this transformation: Improved Connectivity and Easier Access to Data.

 The Waterfall Method
 --------------------